cakephp/docs/en/development/dependency-injection.rst

     API stable yet.

 The CakePHP service container enables you to manage class dependencies for your application services through dependency injection.
 Dependency injection automatically "injects" an object's dependencies via the constructor without having to manually instantiate them.

 You can use the service container to define 'application services'.
-These classes are use models and interact with other objects like loggers and mailers to build re-usable workflows and business logic for your application.
+These classes can use models and interact with other objects like loggers and mailers to build re-usable workflows and business logic for your application.

 CakePHP will use the service container when calling actions on your controllers